jjadeb/Covid_Visualization_With_API/README.md

 A exploration of working with an API and pythons visualization tools.

 Created as a solo project.
-To view this project, navigate to `adsf`.
+To view this project, navigate to `Covid_Report.ipynb`.

 ## Technologies
 The analysis and report was made in Google Collab, using python3 with packages such as requests, json, and pandas.